Services

 • Adoption

-We recommend the online Avigenics clinic for testing.
+We recommend PALS lab for testing.

 Many birds carry the virus(es) but look perfectly healthy.
 It’s impossible to confirm whether a bird is positive or negative without doing a PCR test.
+Please note, though, that if a bird isn't actively 'shedding' the virus (like humans with cold sores) the test can still come back negative.

 If you have a confirmed positive test, or you are currently bird-free and willing to expose your home to the viruses (which only affect avian species, but can persist in the environment for many moths after exposure, even without birds present), please complete our adoption form, here, and a member of the CPUK Budgie Rescue team will be in touch.